 Because we managed to find so many things to do in Marseille in one day, we decided that a day trip, rather than exploring the city further was in order for Sunday.
 Plus the weather was going to be great, so we wanted to be out and about.

-I’ll be writing about Cassis in more detail on a future post, but in summary, we had a fun day enjoying this pretty seaside town – which is very easily visited as a day trip by train.
+We had a fun day enjoying this pretty seaside town (you can read about our Cassis day trip here) – which is very easily visited as a day trip from Marseille by train.
 There were some enjoyable shops, pretty squares to sit in, and quaint Provençale streets to wander.
 We enjoyed another local craft market on the foreshore before one of the best lunches ever at Café Gilbert, where we sat next to the friendly Frederique and Bernadette, a couple from Marseille.
 We had such fun chatting with them, half in English, half in French, while we enjoyed our lunch and some of the local appellation controllée Cassis wines.

 The best Marseille places to eat